PKKnezevic/Kolokvij/index.md

 ### Documentation

 Markdown is a natural fit for technical documentation.
-Companies like GitHub are increasingly switching to Markdown for their documentation â€” check out their [blog post](https://github.com/blog/1939-how-github-uses-github-to-document-github) about how they migrated their Markdown-formatted documentation to [Jekyll](/tools/jekyll/).
+Companies like GitHub are increasingly switching to Markdown for their documentation — check out their [blog post](https://github.com/blog/1939-how-github-uses-github-to-document-github) about how they migrated their Markdown-formatted documentation to [Jekyll](/tools/jekyll/).
 If you write documentation for a product or service, take a look at these handy tools:

 - [Read the Docs](https://readthedocs.org) can generate a documentation website from your open source Markdown files.
-Just connect your GitHub repository to their service and push â€” Read the Docs does the rest.
+Just connect your GitHub repository to their service and push — Read the Docs does the rest.
 They also have a [service for commercial entities](https://readthedocs.com/).
 - [MkDocs](/tools/mkdocs/) is a fast and simple static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown and configured with a single YAML configuration file.
 MkDocs has several [built in themes](https://www.mkdocs.org/user-guide/styling-your-docs/), including a port of the [Read the Docs](https://readthedocs.org/) documentation theme for use with MkDocs.
 One of the newest themes is [MkDocs Material](https://squidfunk.github.io/mkdocs-material/).
 - [Docusaurus](/tools/docusaurus/) is a static site generator designed exclusively for creating documentation websites.
 It supports translations, search, and versioning.
 - [VuePress](https://vuepress.vuejs.org/) is a static site generator powered by [Vue](https://vuejs.org/) and optimized for writing technical documentation.